Ageing & incontinence

 What happens when they get older?

-What’s the first thing to do if your elderly loved one loses control of their bladder and/or bowels?
+What’s the first thing to do if a loved one loses control of their bladder and/or bowels?
 Try not to panic.
 It may be awkward and embarrassing for both of you at first.
-But be assured: is an often faced problem and there are ways you can help her or him to deal with it.
+But be assured: is a common problem and there many are ways you can help them to deal with it.

 Incontinence can be embarrassing and frustrating for your loved one.
 Going to the toilet, a private function they once took for granted, is suddenly beyond their control.

-You can help by being understanding.
-By trying not to be embarrassed or judgmental about their situation.
+You can help by being understanding, and by trying not to be embarrassed or judgmental about their situation.
 Learn more about incontinence, and the practical things you can do for your loved one.
 Care for them in a loving manner and it could bring the two of you closer together.

-To understand your loved one’s condition better, consider what’s happening in their aging body.
+To understand your loved one’s condition better, consider what’s happening to their body and what might be causing their symptoms.

 Why is your loved one becoming incontinent?